thalium/thalium.github.io/www/content/posts/Apocalypse2021-pwn.md

 ## Conclusion

-These pwn challenges were fun but not that complicated, at least a good start for begginers to practice linux exploitation.
+These pwn challenges were fun but not that complicated, at least a good start for beginners to practice linux exploitation.

 The Thalium team would like to thank the organizers for this exciting and well-balanced CTF.